Red Riding Hood 2

 Adding tooltips to navigation

 I still wanted to add the characters and locations so worked on many mockups to find ways to integrate them.
-I thought an overview of the character and location counts across the story would be useful, then breaking down into per page.
-Then I also had a suggestion from my partner to add them within the individual pages as well, so made them show upon hover.
+I thought an overview of the character and location counts across the story would be useful, then breaking down per page.
+I also had a suggestion from my partner to add the counts within the individual pages as well, so made them show upon hover.

 examples of characters locations mentions

-Mockup examples of characters locations mentions done in Illustrator
+Mockup examples of characters locations, and mentions done in Illustrator

 How to Read

-The "How to read" section was a lot trickier than expected and I had to re-write several times along with the gif animations as I couldn't think of good way with just static images.
+The "How to read" section was a lot trickier than expected and I had to re-write it several times along with the gif animations as I couldn't think of good way of presenting it with just static images.
 Initially I wanted it as part of the main page combined with the scrollytelling function but thought it would be frustrating for a user who already knew how to read it to have to scroll through it all to get to the visualisation section so put it as a separate modal page.
-But had feeback from the Project Jam DVS session it was less likely to be used if not on the main section, so made a tab/accordion element so the information would take up less space.
+But I had feedback from the Project Jam DVS session it was less likely to be used if not on the main section, so made a tab/accordion element so the information would take up less space but still be accessible for those who needed it.

 Stacked section titles on left, image and explaination on right